Narnio

 Show summary Hide summary

 The name Narnio sounds a bit mysterious, doesn’t it?
 One of those names you sometimes come across on an old document or in a somewhat forgotten family story.
-I have often wondered what it could mean, where it could come from.
+I often wondered what it could mean, where it could come from.
 In the end, it’s a bit of a journey to make.

 What are the origins of the last name Narnio?

-In a more pragmatic register, one could also think of a local transformation of a name of Latin or Occitan origin, a kind of phonetic evolution over the centuries, especially in the Mediterranean region where endings in -io are quite frequent.
+In a more pragmatic register, one might also think of a local transformation of a name of Latin or Occitan origin, a kind of phonetic evolution over the centuries, especially in the Mediterranean region where endings in -io are quite frequent.

 What does the last name Narnio mean?